 QMUL is currently served by a small team of experienced chaplains:

-Father Brian O'Mahony, the Roman Catholic Chaplain, based part-time at Mile End.
+Father Andrew Connick, the Roman Catholic Chaplain, based part-time at Mile End.
+He is in Chaplaincy on Thursdays.

 For pastoral or spiritual support from any other faith community or information about local places of worship, please contact us and we'll do our best to help.